bjensen91/dd-multi/README.md

 &#x20;

 A Go-based `dd` clone that supports **parallel transfers** with per-transfer progress bars, timers, and MB/s rates.
 This tool simplifies bulk copying, wiping drives, and working with raw block devices while providing a clean, visual interface for monitoring progress.
+There are no external dependencies and compiles on Linux and FreeBSD.

 ---